1959 United Kingdom general election

 The 1959 United Kingdom general election was held on Thursday, 8 October 1959.
-It marked a third consecutive victory for the ruling Conservative Party, now led by Prime Minister Harold Macmillan.
-For the second time in a row, the Conservatives increased their overall majority in Parliament, this time to a landslide majority of 100 seats, having gained 20 seats for a return of 365.
-The Labour Party, led by Hugh Gaitskell, lost 19 seats and returned 258.
-The Liberal Party, led by Jo Grimond, again returned only six MPs to the House of Commons, but managed to increase its overall share of the vote to 5.9%, compared to just 2.7% four years earlier.
+The Conservative Party under the leadership of incumbent prime minister Harold Macmillan won a landslide victory with a majority of 100 seats.
+This was their third election victory in a row.

 The Conservatives won the largest number of votes in Scotland, but narrowly failed to win the most seats in that country.
 They have not made either achievement ever since.
-Both Jeremy Thorpe, a future Liberal leader, and Margaret Thatcher, a future Conservative leader and eventually Prime Minister, first entered the House of Commons after this election.
+Both Jeremy Thorpe, a future Liberal leader, and Margaret Thatcher, a future Conservative leader and eventually Prime Minister, first entered the House of Commons following this election.

 Background

-After the Suez Crisis in 1956, Anthony Eden, the Conservative Prime Minister, became unpopular.
+Following the Suez Crisis in 1956, Anthony Eden, the Conservative Prime Minister, became unpopular.
 He resigned early in 1957, and was succeeded by Chancellor of the Exchequer Harold Macmillan.
-At that point, the Labour Party, whose leader Hugh Gaitskell had succeeded Clement Attlee after the 1955 general election, enjoyed large leads in opinion polls over the Conservative Party, and it looked as if Labour would win.
+At that point, the Labour Party, whose leader Hugh Gaitskell had succeeded Clement Attlee following the 1955 general election, enjoyed large leads in opinion polls over the Conservative Party, and it looked as if Labour would win.

 The Liberal Party also had a new leader, Jo Grimond, so all three parties contested the election with a new leader at the helm.

 However, the Conservatives enjoyed an upturn in fortunes as the economy quickly recovered from the Recession of 1958 under Macmillan's leadership, and his personal approval ratings remained high.
 At the same time, the Labour Party's popularity suffered due to the rise of industrial disputes in the 1950s and controversies over the Campaign for Nuclear Disarmament.
 By September 1958, the Conservatives had moved ahead of Labour in the opinion polls.
 Parliament was dissolved on 18 September 1959.